China Holidays and Festivals 2014

 Chinese Festivals and Holidays 2014: Calendar for the Year of the Horse

 Chinese New Year, also known as the Spring Festival, is the most important festival in China.
 According to tradition, everyone should visit their relatives, so the whole transportation network is packed.
 Even most restaurants are closed because that is the only chance for restaurant owners and workers to celebrate.
 It is highly unadvisable to travel around China in this particular period.
-This interesting map will show you the main migration pathways.

-Lantern Festival: 14.02.2014
+Lantern Festival: February 14

 The Lantern Festival symbolizes the end of the New Year holiday period.
 The Chinese celebrate it by carrying paper lanterns, visiting temples, and eating rice balls called tangyuan.
 The festival falls on Friday and is a normal working day.

-Tomb Sweeping Day (Qingming Festival): 05-07.04
+Tomb Sweeping Day (Qingming Festival): April 5-7

 Tomb Sweeping Day is devoted to the dead ancestors.
 It is observed widely in every part of China as the opportunity to honor the ancestors at grave sites by praying, sweeping the tombs, and offering some food, wine, or chopsticks to them.
 In reflection of the trend of reinstating traditional holidays, Tomb Sweeping Day is the official holiday, which falls on Monday, 7th April.

-May Day – Labor Day: 01-03.05
+May Day – Labor Day: May 1-3

 The first day of May is International Workers’ Day, a public holiday in China.
 In the past, the period of celebration has been stretched for over a week.
 Now the holiday lasts for three days only: the following Sunday (4.05) is a normal working day.

-Dragon Boat Festival: 31.05-02.06
+Dragon Boat Festival: May 31- June 2

-Mid-Autumn Festival: 06-08.09.2014
+Mid-Autumn Festival: August 6-8

 The National Holiday was set to commemorate the founding of the People’s Republic in 1949.
 During this holiday, people of China can enjoy seven consecutive days off, which makes it the longest holiday period in the Year of the Horse.

 We have already mentioned a couple of traditional holidays rooted in history, but Singles’ Day is something new.
-“Double eleven” has always been considered a special date for all the lonely men and women in China, but recently internet retailers started to promote it as a shopping day, such as Black Friday.
+“Double Eleven” has always been considered a special date for all the lonely men and women in China, but recently, internet retailers started to promote it as a shopping day, such as Black Friday.
 Many online and normal stores are offering discounts or special sales.
 China is soon to become the world’s first e-commerce market: if you are there around 11.11, remember to take advantage and get the best deals!